photonsquid/CoinDetector/docs/elliot/Report.md

                     outputs=classifier, name='TripletNetwork')
 ```

+Once the model is properly built, and its training structure fully assembled, it is necessary to train it on the previously created dataset.
+A step which we will be exploring in the following paragraph.

 ## Evaluation

 > [!question]
 > *Present and visualize results of your evaluation, explain what do your results mean, why was your approach successful, why not? compare it to some baseline either implemented yourself or from the literature, blogs, Kaggle, etc.

+We will now analyze the results obtained from the training of the triplet model.
+The training process is carried out in the `train` module, where the `train_triplet_model` function is defined.
+This function is responsible for training the model on the dataset generated in the previous section.
+The code below shows the main steps of the training process.

 In this approach, the loss function for the triplet training structure is as follows:
 $$